scb261/TachiyomiSY/README.md

 ## Issues, Feature Requests and Contributing

-**Feture requests** will not be implemented except features I want personally.
+**Feature requests** will not be implemented except features I want personally.
 Ask for them in Tachiyomi or TachiyomiSY, and I may or may not cherry pick it from there.

 **Bug reports** are welcome, but I don't promise any fixes due to my limited knowledge in Android apps.